makrai/notes/szabolcsi97-scope.md

   * Each kind of expression participates in those processes that suit its particular semantic properties.
 Thus the heuristic principle is this:
-  * (9) What range of quantifiers actually participates in a given process is suggestive of exactly what that process consists in.
+  * (9) What range of quantifiers actually participates in a given process is suggestive of exactly what that process consists in
 * semantically conditioned specialized scopal mechanisms were 1st made in Ben-Shalom (1993), Beghelli (1993), Beghelli& (1994, 1996), Beghelli (1995)
 * oragnization